oblador/angular-scroll/README.md

 angular-scroll
 ==============

-Only dependent on AngularJS (no jQuery).
+Angular is only dependency (no jQuery).
 8K minified or 2K gzipped.

 Example
 -------